Bring out your inner mad scientist: experiment with unique spirits + meat cuts

 Flora: You'll find indigenous mountain fynbos that turns into a riverine forest in the kloof's wetter parts.
 Some fellow hikers pointed out disas alongside the very top waterfall so keep your eye out for these special flowers.

 Pro-tip for all hikers: This is definitely a summer hike.
 The river can become difficult to cross during winter and you won’t want to miss out on the swimming (although the water can be pretty icy even in summer).

 HERE’S WHAT YOU’LL WANT TO BRING:

 Permit: There is a limited number of permits available every day – this stops the hike from being too crowded and manages human impact on the reserve.
-You need to book for at least two people, and the permits cost R30 per person.
+You need to book for at least two people.
 You can contact CapeNature on +27 (0)21 483 0190 to book a permit or online via capenature.co.za.

 Swimming costumes: There are some fantastic pools to swim in along the way and right at the end.
 You'll be happy to know that there are tons of hiking trails with Instagram-worthy waterfalls and rock pools to discover.

 Goggles and a snorkel are fun to use in the deeper pools.